YankovWeb/YankovWeb-Kings-sons-education/README.md

 - [License](#license)

 ## About The App
-Platform for sharing free learning videos as courses
+Platform for Creating and Sharing free learning videos as courses on all Topics.
+You can create , edit, read, delete records, save them true you likes, colect likes, and do live updates.
+You can register securly, SSH protocol.

 ## Technologies
-I used `React`, `React-router-don, MUI, JavaScript`, ...
+I used `React`, `React-router-dom, MUI, JavaScript, Firebase, Firestore, Fireauth`, ...

 ## Setup
 - download or clone the repository